aholinch/orekit-sgp4-xp/README.md

 # orekit-sgp4-xp
 This project integrates USSF binaries for SGP4 and SGP4-XP propagators into Orekit.
+The new SGP4-XP propagator is very, very accurate for high orbits.
+See my recent conference [paper](https://amostech.com/TechnicalPapers/2021/Astrodynamics/Holincheck.pdf) for more information.

 The binaries are available from the [space-track.org](https://space-track.org) website.
 After you login, go to Help, select SGP4, and you should see a zip file you can download.
 If you click it, read and agree to the license, the zip file will download.